-Problem: Customer Satisfaction surveys are massively used by B2C and B2B companies alike, but they tend to overlook crucial facets regarding the overall customer experience and decision making process.
+Problem: Customer Satisfaction surveys are massively used by B2C and B2B companies alike, but they tend to overlook crucial facets regarding the overall customer experience and customer decision making process.

 Let me tell you about the time I took my wife out for our anniversary dinner at a new spot in town that was exceedingly hard to book.
 I felt pretty good about myself for scoring that last-minute reservation and as I walked my wife through the trendy halls and cool atmosphere, I thought everything would be perfect.
 Until I found out we had been seated next to the restroom.